bluepython508/MakeMeASandwich-or-something/README.md

 `make recipes` shows the available recipes.

-Example: If you have ascii art of a sandwich in your working diectory as sandwich_recipe_1 `sudo make me a sandwich` will create a file called sandwich with your ascii art sandwich.
+Example: If you have ascii art of a sandwich in your working directory as sandwich_recipe_1 `sudo make me a sandwich` will create a file called sandwich with your ascii art sandwich.
 You must have write permissions to your working directory.